International Criminal Law

 The International Practice Group has expertise in all areas of international criminal law and provides representation in trials of genocide, crimes against humanity and war crimes before international, internationalized and national courts.
 It also undertakes a wide variety of consultancy work in this field.

-Our international criminal barristers have provided representation and advice in international criminal law cases before the United Nations International Criminal Tribunals for the Former Yugoslavia (UN ICTY) and Rwanda (UN ICTR), the International Residual Mechanism for Criminal Tribunals (UN IRMCT), the International Criminal Court (ICC), the Special Court for Sierra Leone (SCSL), the Extraordinary Chambers in the Courts of Cambodia (ECCC), the Special Panels for Serious Crimes in East Timor, the Kosovo Specialist Chambers (KSC) and the International Court of Justice (ICJ).
+Our specialists have provided representation and advice in cases before the United Nations International Criminal Tribunals for the Former Yugoslavia (UN ICTY) and Rwanda (UN ICTR), the International Residual Mechanism for Criminal Tribunals (UN IRMCT), the International Criminal Court (ICC), the Special Court for Sierra Leone (SCSL), the Extraordinary Chambers in the Courts of Cambodia (ECCC), the Special Panels for Serious Crimes in East Timor, the Kosovo Specialist Chambers (KSC) and the International Court of Justice (ICJ).

 The UN International Criminal Tribunals for Former Yugoslavia and Rwanda & International Residual Mechanism for Criminal Tribunals